unravelin/ravelin-ios/README.md

 ## Tracking Activity

 Using the Ravelin Mobile SDK, you can capture various built in events along with your own custom ones that can later be viewed in the Ravelin Dashboard.
+This can be very useful for analysts to gain additional context during an investigation.
+For example, if you can see that a user is going through unexpected parts of your customer journey at a set speed on a new device that could indicate suspicious activity.

 > `Ravelin.trackPage:(NSString *)pageTitle` - to indicate when the user hits a new page.